As you continue to learn more about using WordPress, you may occasionally come across something called a blogroll.

 Advanced

-The last section lets you specify Advanced features for your links (some themes will ignore this.
-You can leave these fields blank unless there’s a good reason to use them) …
+The last section lets you enter Advanced features for your links (You can ignore this section, unless there’s a good reason to use it) …

-- Image Address: Specify an image to be displayed with the link.
-Add the image URL and make sure that the image is small (around 16×16 like a favicon).
+- Image Address: Lets you specify an image to be displayed with the link.
+Add an image URL and make sure that your image is small (around 16×16 like a favicon).

-- RSS Address: If your theme allows it, the RSS feed associated with the link will display next to your links.
+- RSS Address: If your theme allows it, the link’s RSS feed can display next to your link.

 - Rating: Add a rating score to the link if you want to sort links by rating (see the ‘Links’ widget section below).